Using stationing to locate measures

 - In the Starting Station section, for Station, click the Select a Location on the Map tool and select the location of the starting station on a route in the map.

-- A yellow star shows the location of the starting station on a route in the map.
+- A yellow star indicates the location of the starting station on a route in the map.

-- The LRM measure equivalent of the location is displayed in the Location field.
+- The LRM measure equivalent of the location is displayed in the Station field.
 For example, if the LRM is milepoint, the number of miles at that location will be displayed.

 - The Route Name text box is populated in the From section.

-- Type the station value of the starting station in terms of station values.
+- Type the station value of the starting station.

 - Click the drop-down arrow and choose the units for station values.